 $10 for general public.

-The panel is free for registered reviewees and reviewers with the SDN Reviews and no registration is necessary.
+The panel is free for registered reviewees and reviewers and no registration is necessary.

 A lifelong Albertan, Amber photographs primarily across western North America to represent the global issues in her own backyard.
 Her work explores intersections of race, environment, culture and colonization.
 She specializes in invested relationship based and historically contextualized storytelling that centres people in their own stories.
 Recent work has focused on intergenerational trauma in Cree youth, Wet'suwet'en reoccupation and land rights fights, the overrepresentation of un-housed Indigenous people displaced in their historic territories, and interrogating the impact of race in her own family.
 Select clients include National Geographic, The Globe and Mail, The Wall Street Journal, BuzzFeed, Maclean's, ESPN, and The New York Times.
 Select recognition includes The World Press, The Marty Forscher Fellowship and an ICP Infinity Award.